emntco/webapp/README.md

 # emnt.co runs on Payload Cloud

-This is the official [Payload E-Commerce Template](https://github.com/payloadcms/payload/blob/main/templates/ecommerce).
-Use it to power e-commerce businesses and online stores of all sizes.
-This repo includes a fully-working backend, enterprise-grade admin panel, and a beautifully designed, production-ready website.
+This app includes a fully-working backend, enterprise-grade admin panel, and a beautifully designed, production-ready website.

-This template is right for you if you are selling:

-- Physical products like clothing or merchandise
-- Digital assets like ebooks or videos
-- Access to content like courses or premium articles

 Core features: